 Tip – Make sure to let the hotels know that you’re celebrating a special occasion, such as your honeymoon!
 Every hotel that we stayed at during our honeymoon trip welcomed us with a special treat, such as cake and champagne!

-As always, I was glad to have brought my multi-outlet travel adapter because, from experience, even high end hotels never seem to have enough electrical outlets to recharge our camera batteries and phones, etc. It came in so useful during our honeymoon tour of Italy!
+As always, I was glad to have brought my multi-outlet travel adapter because, from experience, even high end hotels never seem to have enough electrical outlets to recharge our camera batteries and phones, etc. It came in so useful during our entire honeymoon tour of Italy!

 First Impressions at St Mark’s Square